Mike Gunther: Career

-After a career creating action sequences for films, Gunther developed and sold a slate of MTV shows: Live Free or Die Hard: Inside the Action (2007) Ghost Rider: Inside the Action (2007) Your Movie Show (2005–2006) and Underworld: Evolution – Inside the Action (2005) before directing the theatrical feature films Beatdown (2010) starring Danny Trejo and Rudy Youngblood as well as the Bruce Willis and 50 Cent action vehicle Setup (2011).
+After a career as a stunt performer and coordinator creating action sequences for films, Gunther developed and sold a slate of MTV shows: Live Free or Die Hard: Inside the Action (2007) Ghost Rider: Inside the Action (2007) Your Movie Show (2005–2006) and Underworld: Evolution – Inside the Action (2005) before directing the theatrical feature films Beatdown (2010) starring Danny Trejo and Rudy Youngblood as well as the Bruce Willis and 50 Cent action vehicle Setup (2011).

 In 2014, he started second unit directing for the major studio franchises Transformers: Age of Extinction (2014)Teenage Mutant Ninja Turtles: Out of the Shadows (2016) Star Trek Beyond (2016) and Transformers: The Last Knight (2017).

 In 2018, Gunther served as Second Unit Director on the Transformers spin-off Bumblebee for Paramount Studios as well as becoming a voting member of the Academy of Motion Picture Arts and Sciences by invitation.

+In 2019, Gunther Directed and Produced the "Rogue Warfare" trilogy for NetFlix.

-In 2019 he was Second Unit Director for Sony Pictures on Bad Boys For Life starring Will Smith and Martin Lawrence.
+In 2020, he was Second Unit Director for Sony Pictures on Bad Boys For Life starring Will Smith and Martin Lawrence.

-In 2021 he was the Second Unit Director on "Shang-Chi and the Legend of the Ten Rings" for Marvel Pictures as well as "The Forever Purge" for Universal Pictures.
+In 2021, he was the Second Unit Director on Shang-Chi and the Legend of the Ten Rings for Marvel Pictures as well as "The Forever Purge" for Universal Pictures.

+In 2022, he was Second Unit Director and supervising Stunt Coordinator on "The Lost City" for Paramount Pictures.
+In addition, he also was the Second Unit Director and supervising Stunt Coordinator on "Ambulance" for Universal Studios.

+In 2024, Gunther was Second Unit Director for "Ghostbusters: Frozen Empire" for Sony Pictures.
+He also was the Second Unit Director on Universal's "Twisters".
+In addition, he was the Second Unit Director and supervising Stunt Coordinator on "Beverly Hills Cop: Axel F" for NetFlix.